renatogusani/iot-19411076/README.md

 This guide will walk you through the steps to build a cloud-based IoT system using Node-RED and AWS DynamoDB.
 By following these steps, you will be able to access sensor values, publish them to the cloud, and retrieve and graph the findings in a web application.

-# To complete the steps mentioned in the below message, you will need to install the following Node-RED nodes:
+# To complete the steps mentioned in the below guide, you will need to install the following Node-RED nodes:

 1. ```node-red-dashboard:``` This node provides a set of pre-built UI components for creating a web dashboard to visualize and control IoT data.